pitfail/pitfail-reports/report1/report1.rst

 ----------------
 - A *Player* is one who participates by buying and selling securities.

-  - Wants to increase the value of their portfolio, thereby proving compitency at security trading.
+  - Wants to increase the value of their portfolio, thereby proving competency at security trading.

 - A *Web Player* is a *player* who is interacting with the *game* via the web